 Firstly, don’t be too hasty and down your drink the moment it arrives at your izakaya table, and never drink before everyone has a drink in their hand, whether it be alcoholic or something soft.
 It is customary in Japan to wait and begin drinking together after saying "cheers," or "kanpai!"

 It is also considered bad table manners to pour a drink for yourself, as this can be perceived as rude.
 Instead, it is polite to pour drinks for your dining partners, and they will reciprocate for you, too.
-Keep an eye out on the glasses of your friends or colleagues and refill them when they become empty.
-When someone else offers to pour for you, finish up whatever is in your glass before your offer it towards them.
+Keep an eye on the glasses of your friends or colleagues and refill them when they become empty.
+When someone else offers to pour for you, finish up whatever is in your glass before your offer it toward them.
 With a culturally ingrained hierarchy, it’s customary in Japan to pour for your seniors as well.

 It is also useful to remember that sake is actually pronounced "sah-kay, "not "sah-kee."
+In Japan, sake refers to all alcoholic drinks, while the term nihonshu specifically refers to Japanese rice wine.

 Getting the Bill & Tips on Tipping in Japan